Google Business Profile can transform how you acquire customers online.

 That's about 1.6 billion searches per day where people are looking for products, services, and information in their location.

-2. 93% of local searches now feature Google Business Profiles.
+2. 93% of local searches now feature Google Business listings.
 [Source: STAT Analytics]

 There's a lot of people using Google every day for local purposes.

-And now we know that virtually all of those searches feature Google Business Profiles.
+And now we know that virtually all of those searches feature Google Business listings.

 3. 68% of people contact a business directly from search results.
 [Source: Search Engine Land]

-If they're on a mobile device - which we've established is already 50% of all web traffic (and growing) - all someone needs to do is tap a link...
+If users are on a mobile device, which is already 50% of all web traffic, all they need to do is tap a link...

 And they're calling you - or your competitor - directly from search results.

-These three data points show the importance of Google Business Profile - especially when we already know that Google wants to send people to a platform they own.
+These three data points show the importance of Google Business Profile.

 But we haven't even covered the most important one...